andrew-malitchuk/yet-another-mapper-generator/core/README.md

 #### Classes

-On a top of hierarchy, there are `BaseModelMapper` and `BaseListMapper`.
+On a top of the hierarchy, there are `BaseModelMapper` and `BaseListMapper`.

 According to name it's clear, that `BaseModelMapper` is for single model mappers and `BaseListMapper` is for lists.

 Hierarchy is follow: